sionit1337/sionit1337/README.md

-I know some Web, Node.js, Python
+I know some Web, Node.js, Python, C/C++

 More in my Bento